ambiennt/bedrock-wiki/tutorials/cancelling-death-animations.md

 If you need more information about triggering animations from entity death, [see this document on death effects](/tutorials/death-effects).

-Rotation needs to be applied to a bone parent to all other bones, with a pivot at [0,0,0], and the animation should only start when `!query.is_alive`.
+Rotation needs to be applied to a bone parent to all other bones, with a pivot at [0,0,0], and the animation should only start when `!query.is_alive` and have a length of 1.1 seconds.

 Animation:
 ```json